 You can grab these files I used here in the Cricut Community!

 This is easy.
-You cut your designs on your Cricut Machine (Mirrored of course because we are using iron-on) and then weed the excess iron leaving only your design.
+You cut your designs on your Cricut Machine with the HTV applied to the mat shiny side down (Mirrored of course because we are using iron-on) and then weed the excess vinyl leaving only your design.

-Next, I stack my iron on layers as they should be assembled and place the stack where I want to apply on my blank.
+Next, I stack my iron-on layers as they should be assembled and place the stack where I want to apply them on my blank.
 This is helpful if you have designs that are dependent on precise spacing and to make sure you have the entire design centered correctly!

 Press the bottom layer only, using the temperature from the recommended heat settings for the EasyPress 2.
-I only press for about 10 seconds on this base layer.
+I do short presses for the bottom layer for about 10 seconds on this base layer.
 It will not be completely set, but it will undergo the pressing from the rest of the colors so it does not need the full time right away.
 Peel off the carrier sheet as recommended also (cool or warm peel).

-Replace your colors 2,3,4 and 5 and line up with layer 1.
-Remove layer 3, 4 & 5 and press layer 2.
+For the next press, replace your colors 2,3,4, and 5 and line up with layer 1.
+Remove layers 3, 4 & 5 and press layer 2.
 Again only for 10 seconds.
 Same instructions as above.
 Repeat for all colors.

-Even though we have 6 different colors, we only actually have 2 layers!
+Even though we have a 6 color design, we only actually have 2 layers!

 TIP: If you can, make the carrier sheet (liner) the same size for all your designs.
 This prevents the liner on upper layers from leaving an imprint on the lower layers when being pressed.